ditrit/OGrEE-Core/README.md

 # OGrEE-APP
 A Flutter application for OGrEE.
-It includes a frontend (ogree_app) mainly compiled as a web app and a backend (ogree_app_backend) developed in GO to interact with OGrEE-API.
+It includes a frontend (ogree_app) mainly compiled as a web app and a backend (ogree_app_backend) originally developed in GO to interact with OGrEE-API but currently **deprecated**.
+The flutter app can interact directly with OGrEE-API

 ## Getting Starded: Frontend
 ```console